Cathedral of St Stephen, Brisbane: Cathedral grounds

 In addition to the cathedral, the site contains numerous buildings that support the cathedral and the Archdiocese of Brisbane.

 St Stephen's Chapel (also known as Old St Stephen's Church) stands immediately to the south-west of the cathedral.
 The chapel was designed by English architect Augustus Pugin and built between 1847 and 1850.
 The first Mass was celebrated in the completed building on 12 May 1850.
 In June 1859 it became the cathedral for the first Bishop of Brisbane.
 It is the oldest Catholic church in Queensland.

 Old St Stephen's School is a three level building facing Charlotte Street.
 This building was the location of St Stephen's School until the 1960s.
 The building now contains offices for the Archdiocese of Brisbane.

 The Francis Rush Centre was completed in July 2005.
 The two storey building is the location for the cathedral's administration centre, the offices of the bishops, the choir room and several function and meeting rooms.
 A new under cover outdoor liturgical space was constructed as part of this development and facilitates special liturgies such as the Easter Vigil and Palm Sunday.

-Music

-The cathedral currently has three choirs, which perform in the liturgical-north transept where they are amply and clearly able to be heard from the nave both in liturgical works and in leading and complementing the cathedral's customary vigorous congregational hymn-singing.
-The current cathedral choir was formed in 1970 and is an all-male choir in the English choral tradition.
-The choir sings at the 10:00 am mass every Sunday except during school holiday periods in June and July, September and January.
-In addition to this weekly commitment the choir also sings at most major events at the cathedral including Easter, Christmas and ordinations.

-The choir has enjoyed high standards throughout its 30-year history during which it has made numerous recordings.
-The most recent of these was of traditional Christmas carols.

-In addition to the choir the cathedral also has a chamber ensemble called The Schola of the Cathedral of St Stephen.
-The group was formed as part of the restructuring of the cathedral's music department in 2000 and is fully professional.
-The Schola sings at the 12.00 pm Mass every Sunday and augments the cathedral choir at major events.
-Both the cathedral choir and The Schola are conducted by Christopher Trikilis, the cathedral's director of music.

-The cathedral also has a community choir of approximately 20 voices called St Stephen's Chorale.
-The chorale sings at the noon Mass once a month.
-The chorale is conducted by the cathedral sub-organist, Gregory Mayer.